How sanctions on Russia are shaking up the superyacht world - KVIA

 While it’s impossible to predict how the situation in Ukraine will develop, it’s certainly possible that more wealthy Russians will be added to sanction lists, which means even more yachts could be frozen.
 If this continues, the effects will surely be felt across the board.

-“The sanctions for Russian residents are very strong, especially in Europe,” admits Saleau.
+“The sanctions for Russian residents are very strong, especially in Europe,” admits Sauleau.
 “So this may have an impact on the sales market and possibly the charter market going forward.”

-But Saleau maintains that demand is still high overall, pointing out that American buyers appear to be less hesitant than those based in Europe.
+But Sauleau maintains that demand is still high overall, pointing out that American buyers appear to be less hesitant than those based in Europe.

 “We haven’t seen that [hesitancy] in America yet.”